 Undo match transfers

-After marking these transactions, they are not longer taken into consideration in your main financial indicators.
-But if you matched two transactions by mistake, you can always un-match it by clicking on Unmatch transfers.
+If you matched two transactions by mistake, you can always un-match it by clicking on Unmatch transfers.

 After matched, all transfers are categorised as Transfers (in) / Transfers (out), therefore assigned as cash flow financing activity.
 You'll be able to identify all your transfers in the Financing section from your cash flow.